More events like this...

 Reducing Inequalities through Financial Literacy - Associate Professor Michelle Cull In-Person / Online

-When Associate Professor Michelle Cull began teaching a course at Western Sydney University on financial planning, she noticed that although students had a strong interest in basic personal finance, they lacked knowledge.
+When Associate Professor Michelle Cull began teaching, she noticed that although students had a strong interest in basic personal finance, they lacked knowledge.
 "It was a surprise to see how little students understood basic personal finance, even when they were enrolled in an advanced business-related subject," says Cull.
 "I’ve seen high-achieving students let their grades slip, or not submit assignments on time.
 Often it would come back to a financial situation affecting their sleep and mental well-being."

 - Date: